-- Electromagnetic interference, or EMI as it is commonly known, is a major cause of signal integrity problems for PCBs.
-All electronic circuits generate EMI and all are affected by it.
+Electromagnetic interference, or EMI, is a major cause of signal integrity problems for PCBs.
+All circuits generate EMI and get affected by it.

-- EMI may be caused by unexpected radiated emissions as well as though interference conducted along cables and traces.
-Common reasons for high EMI in PCB circuits include poor grounding, lack of shielding and poor circuit design.
-Methods to control EMI include the elimination, attenuation and control of emissions at their source.
+It may be caused by unexpected radiated emissions as well as through interference conducted along with cables and traces.
+Common reasons for high EMI in circuit boards include poor grounding, lack of shielding, and poor circuit design.
+Methods to control EMI include the elimination, attenuation, and control of emissions at their source.

 EMI is coupled to other circuits through radiation or conduction.
 In both instances, the degree of coupling and the magnitude of the EMI increases with frequency.